 NDPS participants must:

-- Complete and submit the NDPS application electronically or in hard copy
+- Complete and submit the NDPS application electronically.

 - Submit and share a field project